-The DNP curricula builds on traditional master's programs with education in evidenced based practice, advanced clinical, organizational, economic, and leadership skills to design and implement programs of care delivery.
+The Post Masters Doctor of Nursing Practice curricula builds on traditional master's programs with education in evidenced based practice, advanced clinical, organizational, economic, and leadership skills to design and implement programs of care delivery.
 Translation of research into practice will significantly impact health care outcomes and have the potential to transform health care delivery.